 - primary prevention

-- services across the community services, health, justice, and education and training sectors
+- services across the community services, health, justice, and education and training sector

 By taking part workers can help build on what is already known to increase the capabilities of all Victorian workforces to identify, respond to and prevent family violence and make sure there is no wrong door for victim-survivors and those who seek support or advice.

-The census findings will also inform critical work to improve staff health and wellbeing, recruitment and retention, renumeration and employment opportunities and pathways.
+The census findings will also inform critical work to improve staff health and wellbeing, recruitment and retention, remuneration and employment opportunities and pathways.

 There is a separate census for staff in broader workforces who sometimes come into contact with people experiencing family violence or perpetrators.